Edit in GitHubLog an issue

 Lesson 2: Writing a Serverless Action

 There are many existing npm packages to display a barcode.
 Some don't play well in serverless environments.
-For this codelab, we'll use bwip-js to render a code128 barcode.
+For this Code Lab, we'll use bwip-js to render a code128 barcode.

 Barcode action